interstitialRedirectModalTitle

 Fostering Life Collecting and reattaching corals broken by recent swells, storms and ship groundings gives them a new chance at life. © TNC/Mikayla Barnwell

-Coral stabilization is the process of attaching coral fragments that have been broken off, often during damaging events like storms, large swells and ship groundings.
+Coral stabilization is the process of reattaching coral colonies or fragments to the reef that have been broken off, typically during damaging events like storms, large swells and ship groundings.

-Stabilizing these fragments dramatically increases their chances of survival and regrowth and prevents them from rolling around on the sea floor, where they can cause extensive reef damage.
+Rescuing and stabilizing these corals dramatically increases their chances of survival and regrowth.
+It also prevents them from rolling around on the sea floor where they can cause extensive reef damage.

 A scuba diver monitoring the growth of rows of coral cuttings sitting on a nursery table on the sandy seafloor.